Freddie Freeman Player Props: Dodgers vs. Rangers

 Rangers Pitching Rankings

+- The 8.1 strikeouts per nine innings put together by the Rangers pitching staff ranks 27th in MLB.

-- The Rangers have a 4.00 team ERA that ranks 12th among all MLB pitching staffs.
+- The Rangers' 4.12 team ERA ranks 13th among all MLB pitching staffs.

-- Rangers pitchers combine to rank 11th in baseball in home runs surrendered (107 total, 1.1 per game).
+- The Rangers rank 14th in baseball in home runs surrendered (112 total, 1.1 per game).

-- The right-hander last appeared on Tuesday against the Tampa Bay Rays, when he went seven innings, allowing two earned runs while giving up five hits.
+- In his last outing on Sunday against the Cleveland Guardians, the left-hander threw five innings, giving up three earned runs while surrendering five hits.

+- The 32-year-old has amassed an ERA of 4.84, with 5.8 strikeouts per nine innings, in 18 games this season.
+Opponents are hitting .285 against him.

 © 2023 Data Skrive.
 All rights reserved.